Uniform Asymptotics and Confidence Regions Based on the Adaptive Lasso with Partially Consistent Tuning: Abstract

 \section{Abstract}

-We construct confidence sets based on an adaptive Lasso estimator with componentwise tuning in the framework of a low-dimensional linear regression model.
-We consider the case where at least one of the components is penalized at the rate of consistent model selection and where certain components may not be penalized at all.
-We perform a detailed study of the consistency properties and the asymptotic distribution that includes the effects of componentwise tuning within a so-called moving-parameter framework.
-These results enable us to explicitly provide a set $\M$ such that every open superset acts as a confidence set with uniform asymptotic coverage equal to 1 whereas every proper closed subset with non-empty interior is a confidence set with uniform asymptotic coverage equal to 0.
+We consider the adaptive Lasso estimator with componentwise tuning in the framework of a low-dimensional linear regression model.
+In our setting, at least one of the components is penalized at the rate of consistent model selection and certain components may not be penalized at all.
+We perform a detailed study of the consistency properties and the asymptotic distribution which includes the effects of componentwise tuning within a so-called moving-parameter framework.
+These results enable us to explicitly provide a set $\M$ such that every open superset acts as a confidence set with uniform asymptotic coverage equal to 1, whereas removing an arbitrarily small open set along the boundary yields a confidence set with uniform asymptotic coverage equal to 0.
 The shape of the set $\M$ depends on the regressor matrix as well as the deviations within the componentwise tuning parameters.
-Our findings can be viewed as a generalization of \cite{PoetscherSchneider10} who considered confidence intervals based on components of the adaptive Lasso estimator for the case of orthogonal regressors.
+Our findings can be viewed as a broad generalization of \cite{PoetscherSchneider09,PoetscherSchneider10} who considered distributional properties and confidence intervals based on components of the adaptive Lasso estimator for the case of orthogonal regressors.